 Which tool is popular in Agile?

 Jira Software is one of the most popular projects and issue-tracking tools.
 It’s beneficial for bug tracking, user stories, and epics.
-However, this agile development tool is used mainly by development teams and only sometimes by other business divisions.
+However, this agile development and management tool is used mainly by development teams and only sometimes by other business divisions.

 Can we ignore a step in SDCL?